Enterprise App Development: Strategy, Architecture & Implementation Guide

 SAP Integration

-A common pattern is to build a dedicated SAP integration service that handles the complexity of SAP communication and exposes clean, modern APIs to the rest of your application.
-This isolates SAP-specific concerns and makes it possible to switch or upgrade SAP components without ripple effects throughout the application.
+Which one you need depends on whether you require real-time synchronous calls, batch data transfers, or event-based integration.
+A common pattern is to build a dedicated SAP integration service that handles the complexity of talking to SAP and exposes clean, modern APIs to the rest of your application.
+That isolates SAP-specific concerns, so you can switch or upgrade SAP components later without ripple effects throughout the application.

 Salesforce Integration

-Salesforce integration typically involves the Salesforce REST or SOAP APIs, the Bulk API for large data volumes, and the Streaming API for real-time notifications.
+Salesforce integration usually involves the Salesforce REST or SOAP APIs, the Bulk API for large data volumes, and the Streaming API for real-time notifications.
 The Salesforce ecosystem also includes MuleSoft for enterprise integration and Heroku for custom application hosting.

 Oracle and Legacy Database Integration